Skip to main content

 After pausing to focus on the citywide 2024-2044 Comprehensive Plan Update, Bellevue is now resuming its neighborhood area planning efforts.
 The council initiated Comprehensive Plan amendments in preparation of the Crossroads and Newport neighborhood area plans at their meeting on Sept.
 17, 2024.
 The Sept.
 17 agenda materials have more details.

-Full Draft Crossroads and Newport Plans Available Online
+Crossroads and Newport

 An engagement report providing a full summary of community inputs gathering since the start of 2025, informing the full draft plans, is included in the above linked meeting packet as well.
 The report is combined for both neighborhood areas and provides a detailed overview of past community engagement activities, who the City engaged with during each phase, and the City’s efforts to equitably engage the community.